Preparing for the Baby Boomers: 3 keys to retaining millenial care staff

 It is in the best interest of leaders in the senior care sector to future-proof their workforce.
 Millennials are known to change jobs more frequently and given the costs associated with turnover, there is clear financial incentive to retain them.

-Here are three key components to attracting and retaining a new generation of workers (for a new generation of customers):
+Here are three key components to attracting and retaining a new generation of workers (for a new generation of clients):

 Out with the old system that dictates rules and constraints.
 This generation seeks out mentors that guide and inspire them, crafting relationships of trust and understanding.
 The mentorship dynamic builds more trust and loyalty than a raise or bonus, as it places value on the relationship instead of a business transaction.